KevinJones/komma-games-quartz/content/TTRPG Primer.md

 If you would like to know more about the origin of RPGs, it's covered in the [[History of Games]].

+My notes use the term "TTRPG" to distinguish this kind of game from role-playing video games.
+This doesn't mean a TTRPG must take place around a table, though--they can be played in a voice call, on a virtual canvas, in a text based forum, or a number of other mediums. **The key element is discussion**, not the physical parts.
 ## Why would you play one of these when video games exist?

 Well, they're something different, and that can be enough.
 But I think it's important to realize that a tabletop RPG creates quite a different experience than a video game, even if the game is a *Baldur's Gate* or *Solasta: Crown of the Magister* that aims to implement the rules text of a particular tabletop game as closely as it can.